turingschool/backend-curriculum-site/module3/projects/consultancy/evaluation/technical_quality.md

 ---

-__If the above criteria is met, below are additional points to achieve a 4__
+__When the above criteria is met, here are additional points to achieve a 4__

 - [ ] Optimization techniques implemented in all repos

 - Travis-CI deploys to Heroku
     - [ ] Rails Front End
     - [ ] Rails Back End
-    - [ ] Micro-Service 1
+    - [ ] Microservice 1
-    - [ ] Micro-Service 2
+    - [ ] Microservice 2

 - Private methods in classes are used as appropriate
     - [ ] Rails Front End
     - [ ] Rails Back End
-    - [ ] Micro-Service 1
+    - [ ] Microservice 1
-    - [ ] Micro-Service 2
+    - [ ] Microservice 2

 - Bootstrap is utilized well for layout and styling
     - [ ] Rails Front End